-After taking digital impressions of your teeth, our orthodontists and team create a virtual 3D simulation that gradually moves from your mouth as it currently is and transitions towards the ideal straightened version of your teeth.
+After taking digital impressions of your teeth, our orthodontists and team create a virtual 3D simulation that gradually transitions from your current smile towards the ideal straightened version of your teeth.
 From this, a series of customized clear aligners are created that will gradually change shape to move your teeth into their ideal alignment.
 You will have your own customized treatment plan and change your aligners every two weeks as your teeth adjust.

 Why Invisalign® Aligners?